Phala-Network/phala-wiki-next/content/en-us/learn/phala-blockchain/blockchain-detail.md

 ## An Overview

 Phala is a trustless cloud computing solution for the next generation's internet, the [Web3](https://web3.foundation/).
 We build on [Parity's Substrate](https://www.parity.io/technologies/substrate/) and operate in the Polkadot ecosystem on the [Kusama](https://kusama.network/) parachain.
 \
 Phala tackles the privacy issue of legacy blockchain solutions operated in a cloud environment by decoupling the computation from the chain to off-chain secure workers (miners).
 \
 \
-Our secure workers utilize specific TEE ([trusted execution environment](https://www.securetechalliance.org/wp-content/uploads/TEE-101-White-Paper-V1.1-FINAL-June-2018.pdf)) hardware that ensures confidentiality, security, and performance of blockchain computation.
+Our secure workers utilize specific TEE ([Trusted Execution Environment](https://en.wikipedia.org/wiki/Trusted_execution_environment)) hardware that ensures confidentiality, security, and performance of blockchain computation.
 Furthermore, our code is all open source.

 ## The Architecture